Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 President of the United States.

-Still to this day, the stories are about Bill Clinton Rockstar.
+Still to this day, the stories are about Bill Clinton, rock star.

-It's always about how the women can't tear themselves away from him.
+The stories to this day in the media, whenever Clinton goes somewhere, the Clinton Global Initiative or some wherever, it's always about how the women can't tear themselves away from him.

 Big stud.